kamo-naoyuki/pySIIB/README.md

 ## IMPORTANT

-- SIIB assumes that x any y are time-aligned.
+- SIIB assumes that x and y are time-aligned.
 - SIIB may not be reliable for stimuli with short durations(e.g., less than 20 seconds).
 Note that longer stimuli can be created by concatenating short stimuli together.

 ## Demo